Fresh air, peace of mind, scenic views, and lots of fun — that’s lake life in a nutshell, which is why so many people want to take part. ...

 1. Travel Agency

 If you have the resources, starting a travel agency business can be a breeze.
 But first, you need to identify your target market.
 Will you focus on domestic or international travel?
 A lot of Americans go on short trips for vacation or business purposes, providing an opportunity for travel agencies to earn money.
-Arranging tours and outings for international visitors is also possible now that the US has eased travel requirements.
 Once you find your niche and draw up a business plan, you should work on establishing your brand and promoting it to find clients.

 2. Nightclub

 Assuming you already have a professional-level camera, you’ll just need some great editing software and to build a website showing off your portfolio and listing your prices and services.
-With a bit of talent and determination, you could be snapping your way to success in no time!
+Instagram and Pinterest are perfect social media networks for showing your travel photography.

 4. Airbnb